alshedivat/al-folio/_pages/about.md

 Click to view my latest [Curriculum Vitae](assets/cv.pdf).

-My [research interests](blog/2022/research-interests/) lie in the intersection of artificial intelligence and cognitive science because I am extremely passionate about exploring how the brain works and how we understand the world by using computational models, that includes how humans and animals process visual and semantic information.
-To this end, I want to use insights and inspirations from cognitive psychology and neuroscience to advance interesting topics including deep learning, computer vision, natural language processing, multimodal learning, continual learning, embodied intelligence, generative models and robotics.
+My [research interests](blog/2022/research-interests/) lie in the intersection of artificial intelligence and cognitive science because I am extremely passionate about exploring how the brain works, how we understand the world and how to simulate or even replicate intelligence using computational models (e.g. neural networks), that includes processing visual and semantic information.
+To this end, I want to use insights and inspirations from cognitive psychology and neuroscience to advance fields including deep learning, computer vision, natural language processing, multimodal learning, continual learning, embodied intelligence, generative models and robotics.